soaErikNord/soadocs/Default/Default.md

 2. Click on the administration wrench in the header
  ![Administration Header](adminHeader.png)
 3. Click on the ![Config](config.png)  option in the left navigation panel
-4. Validate that the default theme is selected in the Theme: drop down.
+4. Validate that the default theme is selected in the Theme: drop down.<br/>
  ![Theme](theme.png)
 5. Under the Download box, click on the ![Download](download.png) button.
 6. Save the file to the less file in the folder structure that was created during set-up.